radio-raheem/my-projects/plan_recommendation/README.md

 The mobile operator found out: many customers use archival tariffs.
 He wants to build a system that can analyze customer behavior and offer users a new plan: "Smart" or "Ultra".

 We have data on the behavior of customers who have already switched to these plans.
-You need to build a model for the classification problem that will select the appropriate rate.
+You need to build a model for the classification problem that will select the appropriate plan.

 Our task is to build a model with an **accuracy** value of at least 0.75.

-The main stages of our project will be:
+The key steps are:
 * Data exploration
-* Dividing data into samples
+* Splitting the data into samples
 * Research the quality of different models
-* Checking the quality of the model on a test sample
+* Testing the quality of the model on a test sample
-* Checking the model for sanity
+* Sanity checking the model

 **Data Description**

-Each object in the data set is information about the behavior of one user per month.
+Each object in the dataset is information about the behavior of one user per month.
 Known:
 **calls** — number of calls,
 **minutes** — total duration of calls in minutes, **messages** — number of sms messages,